Adrija78/SalesRoleplayBot/README.md

 ---

-## 🏗️ Architecture
+# 🏗 Architecture

 ```
 Microphone / Text Input
           │
           ▼
      React Frontend
           │
           ▼
      Express Backend
           │
           ▼
-     Groq API
+      Groq Chat API
           │
           ▼
- AI Customer Response
+    AI Customer Reply
           │
           ▼
  Browser Speech Synthesis
 ```

+The frontend is built with **React** and **Vite**, while the backend uses **Node.js** and **Express**.

+Each conversation includes:

+- Conversation history
+- Selected buyer persona
+- Buyer settings
+- System prompt

+The backend dynamically generates prompts based on buyer configuration rather than using hardcoded customer bots.

 ---

-## 🧠 Development Journey
+# 🧠 Development Journey

-This project was originally planned to be developed using **Claude Code** because of its agent-based coding workflow.
-However, Claude Code requires a paid subscription, which was unavailable during development.
+The project was originally planned to be developed using **Claude Code** because of its agent-based coding workflow.

+However, Claude Code requires a paid subscription, which was not available during development.

-Instead, the project was built with assistance from **OpenAI Codex**, which was used for implementation, debugging, refactoring, and backend integration.
+Instead, the project was successfully built using **OpenAI Codex**, which assisted throughout development by helping with:

+- Code generation
+- Component implementation
+- Debugging
+- Refactoring
+- Backend API integration
+- Error fixing
+- Development workflow

-The backend initially used **Google Gemini**, but after reaching the free-tier API quota, it was migrated to **Groq**.
+For AI responses, the backend initially used **Google Gemini**.

+During testing, the free-tier API quota was exhausted, so the backend was migrated to **Groq**.
 Since Groq provides an OpenAI-compatible Chat Completion API, the migration only required backend configuration changes while keeping the frontend unchanged.

+This project demonstrates how AI providers can be swapped easily when applications are designed around a provider-independent API architecture.

 ---

-## ⚡ How It Works

-1. Select a buyer persona.
-2. Start speaking or type your sales pitch.
-3. Your message is sent to the backend.
-4. The backend sends the conversation history and persona to the AI model.
-5. The AI responds as a realistic customer.
-6. The response is displayed and spoken aloud.
-7. End the session and analyze your performance.
+# 🤖 AI Provider

+Current AI Provider:

+- Groq

+Default Model:

+- openai/gpt-oss-120b

+Development History

+- Planned development with Claude Code
+- Built using OpenAI Codex
+- Initial AI backend: Google Gemini
+- Migrated to Groq after Gemini free-tier quota exhaustion

+The backend supports any OpenAI-compatible provider through environment variables.

 ---

-## 👥 Buyer Personas

-### Arthur Pendelton
-**Role:** CFO
-**Difficulty:** Hard

-Focuses on:
-- ROI
-- Budget
-- Cost Reduction
-- Financial Risk

----

-### David Chen
-**Role:** CTO
-**Difficulty:** Hard

-Focuses on:
-- Security
-- APIs
-- Integrations
-- Scalability

----

-### Sarah Jenkins
-**Role:** VP Marketing
-**Difficulty:** Easy

-Focuses on:
-- Marketing Campaigns
-- Team Productivity
-- Growth

----

-### Linda Mercer
-**Role:** Procurement Director
-**Difficulty:** Medium

-Focuses on:
-- Vendor Evaluation
-- Contracts
-- Procurement
-- Risk Management

----

-## 📊 AI Coaching

-After every conversation the AI evaluates:

-- Discovery Questions
-- Value Proposition
-- Rapport
-- Objection Handling
-- Communication
-- Closing Technique

----

-## 📂 Project Structure
+# 📂 Project Structure

 ```
-Sales-Crucible
+Sales-Crucible/
 │
+├── frontend/
+│   ├── src/
+│   │   ├── components/
+│   │   ├── pages/
-├── frontend
+│   │   ├── hooks/
-│   ├── src
+│   │   ├── App.jsx
+│   │   └── main.jsx
+│   │
-│   ├── public
+│   ├── public/
 │   ├── package.json
 │   └── vite.config.js
 │
-├── backend
-│   ├── routes
+├── backend/
-│   ├── controllers
+│   ├── routes/
-│   ├── prompts
+│   ├── controllers/
-│   ├── services
+│   ├── utils/
 │   ├── server.js
 │   ├── package.json
+│   ├── .env.example
 │   └── .env
 │
 ├── README.md